Skip to main content

 • the operations are checked for legality with batched parallel signature verification (see operation legality section)

-• if any of the operations is not legal, the batch is dropped, and the sender peer is bannned
+• if any of the operations is not legal, the batch is dropped, and the sender peer is banned

 • the operations are added to the peer's operation pool (see Pool and Operation inclusion)